3mcd/javelin/docs/src/chapter_3.md

 let Color = value<string>()
 ```

-> `Position` and `Color` are called components.
-Objects that conform their shape (e.g. `{x:0, y:0}`) are called component values.
+> `Position` and `Color` are called value components, because they add values to entities.
+Objects that conform their shape (e.g. `{x:0, y:0}`) are called component data or component values.

-Component values are added to entities using a world's `add` method.
+Components are added to entities using a world's `add` method.
 Let's give our entity some position and color data:

 ```ts
 function createBoxSystem(world: World) {